Deciding Conditional Termination: Termination Analysis of Integer Programs

 \subsection{\bf Syntax and Semantics}

 In the following, we abstract from specific programming language constructs and assume that programs are represented by control flow graphs whose edges are labeled by quantifier-free Presburger arithmetic formulas defining relations.
-Formally, an \emph{integer program} is a tuple $P = \langle \x, Q,$ $q_{init}, \Delta \rangle$, where: \begin{itemize} \item $\x$ is the set of variables of $P$ \item $Q$ are the \emph{control states} of $P$ \item $\Delta$ is a~set of \emph{transition rules} of the form $q \arrow{R(\x,\x')}{} q'$, where $q,q' \in Q$ are the source and destination control states, and $R(\x,\x')$ is a Presburger arithmetic formula \item $q_{init}$ is the \emph{initial} control state of $P$ \end{itemize} An {\em elementary cycle} of $P$ is a path $\pi ~:~ q_1\arrow{R_1}{}q_2\arrow{R_2}{}\dots q_n \arrow{R_n}{} q_1$ in $\Delta$ such that $q_1, \ldots, q_n$ are pairwise distinct control states.
+Formally, an \emph{integer program} is a tuple $P = \langle \x, Q,$ $q_{init}, \Delta \rangle$, where: \begin{itemize} \item $\x$ is the set of variables of $P$ \item $Q$ are the \emph{control states} of $P$ \item $\Delta$ is a~set of \emph{transition rules} $q \arrow{R(\x,\x')}{} q'$, where $q,q' \in Q$ are the source and destination states, and $R(\x,\x')$ is a~quantifier-free Presburger formula \item $q_{init}$ is the \emph{initial} control state of $P$ \end{itemize}